akademi4eg/attention-tf-models/README.md

 ## Experiments
 ### Grapheme to phoneme
 Simple model to test the pipeline.
 Translates english words to phones.
 Trained on CMUDict.
-Successful training should get you about 8% character error rate and 34% word error rate.
-That's on version that doesn't take into account stress.
+With most of configurations you should expect to get below 50% WER.
+Pyramidal stacks don't seem to be optimal architecture choice for this task, so getting below 40% would be challenging.
 To do training, run `train_g2p.py`.
 To test transcription on some words, run `transcribe_g2p.py`.
 Example config for G2P:
 ```python